sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 -   University of London
     -   **Algorithms and Data Structures II**
-        -   Review of comparison sorting algorithms.
+        -   Review: Of comparison sorting algorithms.
     -   **Fundamentals of Computer Science**
         -   Permutations, combinations.
 -   How to save patch from Git stash with `git stash show -p > patch`.